 is recorded in the local membership register, that the member receives an annual

-membership card and the money is dispersed to Section Council and National
+membership card and the capitation fees are dispersed to Section Council and National

-Council as required.
+Council in accordance with Annex H to these By-laws.

 j.
 Responsibility for payment of annual subscription rests with the member, who should